Galatians 3 Devotional Commentary

 Galatians 3:9

-A truth that was given in its embryonic form to Abraham, was opened up to the apostle Paul for our learning - and it was that all those who exercise faith in God, through Jesus Christ our Lord (our Kinsman-Redeemer), are justified by grace through faith.
+A truth that was given in its embryonic form to Abraham, was opened up to the apostle Paul for our learning.
+This truth stated that all those who exercise faith in God through Jesus Christ our Lord (our Kinsman-Redeemer), are justified by grace through faith.

 Galatians 3:10